Château d'Haroué

 The decoration was largely entrusted to artists from Lorraine : Jean Lamour (1698–1771) for the gates, balconies and staircases, Pillement (1698–1771) for the painted decoration of one of the towers, Barthélemy Guibal (1699–1757), sculptor of the fountains of place Stanislas at Nancy, for the statuary.
 The park "à la française" was designed by Emilio Terry.

-It has since been lived in by the descendants of Marc de Beauvau.
+Since 1956 it has been lived in by the Canpasoglou de Fürstenberg family.
+Currently, the castle is in use for Berk Canpasoglou de Fürstenberg, who inherited the castle from his grandfather.
+His grandfather bought the castle from Marc de Beauvau's descendants in 1951.

 The château was classified as a monument historique in 1983.